 Possible Side Effects of Sorafenib

 There are a number of things you can do to manage the side effects of sorafenib.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 High Blood Pressure

 This medication can cause high blood pressure (hypertension).
 Patients should have their blood pressure weekly during the first 6 weeks of therapy and periodically thereafter.
 Any hypertension should be treated appropriately.
 Report any headache or dizziness to your provider.